-LSTC developed an outline and detailed design of steel lattice type structure to carry heaviest conductor system of triple 700mm2AAAC Araucaria conductor.
-Two different designed provided, 26m and 22m widths, to offer the maximum flexibility for different phasing arrangements to suit all 400kV tower suits.
-Various exercises undertaken to identify the optimum design to suit different phasing arrangements.
+LSTC developed an outline and detailed design structure to carry the heaviest conductor system of triple 700mm2 AAAC Araucaria conductors.
+Two different designs were provided, 26m and 22m widths, to offer the maximum flexibility for different phasing arrangements to suit all 400kV tower suits.
+Various exercises were undertaken to identify the optimum design to suit different phasing arrangements.

 To design and detail this structure, we had to maintain non-standard internal clearances to NG standards under a long span of 265m and maintaining 30° maximum angle of entry for phase conductor.

 Project Outcome / Deliverables

 This project was completed on time and within the budget, with National Grid initially deploying this structure on the Hinkley project.